bencodezen/vuepress-blog-boilerplate/README.md

 ## FAQs

+### Why VuePress?

+While it is true that there are plenty of blogging engines out there already optimized for blogging, I enjoyed the authoring experience of VuePress so much that I wanted to make a blog version of it while the core team works through their roadmap.

 ### Will this repo be updated?

 This repo was created based on what I'm doing for [my own blog](https://www.bencodezen.io), so any updates I make over there will be reflected here as well.